aspuru-guzik-group/MERMES/README.md

 ### 2.3 Navigating the folders of downloaded contents

 * The downloaded contents from each url are saved in `./downloaded_contents`.
-* The processed JSON files are saved in `./mermes_results`.
+* The downloaded figures and processed JSON files are saved in `./mermes_results`
-* The downloaded figures are saved in XXXX